-Although you can't prevent farsightedness, you can help protect your eyes and your vision.
+You can't prevent farsightedness, but you can help protect your eyes and your vision.
 Follow these steps:

 - Have your eyes checked.
 Regardless of how well you see, have your eyes checked regularly.

 - Control chronic health conditions.
 Certain conditions, such as diabetes and high blood pressure, can affect your vision if you don't receive proper treatment.

 - Recognize symptoms.
 Sudden loss of vision in one eye, sudden hazy or blurred vision, flashes of light, black spots, or halos or rainbows around lights may signal a serious medical problem.
 Seek immediate medical care if you experience any of these signs or symptoms.

 - Protect your eyes from the sun.
 Wear sunglasses that block ultraviolet (UV) radiation.
 This is especially important if you spend long hours in the sun or are taking a prescription medication that increases your sensitivity to UV radiation.

 - Eat healthy foods.
 Maintain a healthy diet that contains plenty of fruits and vegetables.
 A diet containing these foods is necessary to maintain a healthy retina, and likely slows the progression of macular degeneration.
 Eat dark leafy foods and bright-colored fruits and vegetables, such as spinach, kale, carrots, yams and cantaloupe.

 - Don't smoke.
 Smoking can adversely affect your eye health.
 Smoking is one of the most important preventable risk factors for developing macular degeneration.